MmanawaMash/EDA-on-Automobile-Dataset/README.md

 "price": 4 missing data, simply delete the whole row Reason: price is what we want to predict.
 Any data entry without price data cannot be used for prediction; therefore any row now without price data is not useful

 ### Conclusions
+1. Toyota has more occurences in the dataset and Mercury has the least.
+2. he visualization shows that OHC has more occurences in the dataset and rotor has the least.
+OHC engines are a lot more preferred because it has more power than the other engine types in the database.
+OHC engines tend to be able to rev higher mostly due to the significantly lower valve train weight which makes for greatly improved valve control and higher potential RPM before float occurs.
+OHV engines have pushrods and relatively heavy rockers as opposed to OHC which does away with that.
+3. Sedan has more occurences in the dataset than the other car types.
+4. The most expensive body styles are hardtop, followed by convertible and sedan.
+5. The least costly cars are made by Chevrolet, and the most expensive made by Mercedes-Benz.
+The luxury cars costing more than 20,000 are made by BMW, Jaguar, Mercedes-Benz, and Porsche.
+Chevrolet, Dodge, Honda, Mitsubishi, Plymoth, and Subaru are the least expensive vehicles, with prices under 10,000.
+The majority of other vehicles are in the intermediate, between 10,000 and 20,000.
+6. The normalized losses in the vehicle grow linearly with an increase in risk rating.
+Most losses for covertible and hardtop vehicles have a risk rating above 0.
+Hatchback vehicles have the highest risk of loss ratings.
+Sedan and Wagon have losses despite having a safer grade for risk.